spencertipping/ni/doc/ni_by_example_1.md

 Welcome!
 This is a "rich" tutorial that covers all of the basics of this cantankerous, odd, and ultimately, incredibly fast, joyful, and productive tool called `ni`.
 We have tried to assume as little knowledge as possible in this tutorial, but if you find anything confusing, please contact [the developers](http://github.com/spencertipping) or [the author](http://github.com/michaelbilow).

-`ni` and Perl both suffer from their sharp differences from .
+`ni` and Perl both suffer from their sharp differences from other tools.
 This tutorial is structured in 6 parts:

 1. Intro to `ni`
 2. Perl for `ni`